 In this introductory workshop, all students will begin with sword fundamentals and learn to incorporate Taiji principles into sword practice.
 Students who have learned the 54-posture sequence will have individual time with the instructor to refine their form.

 Experience in Taijiquan and/or sword fundamentals is recommended.

 Knowledge of the 54-posture Taiji Sword sequence is not required.

 Do I need a sword?

 Having a Taiji sword is not necessary for this workshop.
 Recommended substitutes: wooden sword, Shaolin sword, wooden stick.
-A wooden spoon or similar is sufficient if your training space is limited.

 Disclaimer: We have not purchased this item from this vendor and therefore cannot comment on the quality.
 This item is a training tool and not the proper Taiji sword length for most practitioners.

 To measure the proper length of a Taiji sword: